 Services

-AI-assisted lesson planning can be combined with professional learning addressing a specific pedagogical focus.
-Each workshop below pairs the planning framework with a topic that sharpens what teachers bring to the process — because the tool is only as good as the thinking behind it.
+AI-assisted lesson planning can be combined with professional learning addressing a specific mathematical and pedagogical focus.
+Each workshop below pairs the planning framework with a topic that sharpens the essential knowlege that teachers bring to the process.

 Guided Discovery in Practice